 Twenty-four Forays into Classijazz features John as solo pianist playing twenty-four original compositions—one in each of the 24 keys—(in honor of J.S.
 Bach).
 John coined the term “classijazz” as a way of trying to describe the kind of music.
 It celebrates his early study of classical music combined with his love of jazz.
 These “forays” have received a number of awards in composition contests over the past few years.

 John's most recent commercial recording is "Back to Bach", featuring the pianist exploring and improvising on a number of Bach preludes from the WTC book 1, in a piano trio format.

-As a composer John is active in a number of different fields, including jazz, contemporary classical, theater and pop.
+As a composer John is active in a number of different fields, including jazz, contemporary classical, theatre, pop and electronic music.
 His theatrical song-cycle entitled "War is an Avalanche", based on Anzac letters from the First World War, received its world premier in Apr. of 2015, receiving rave reviews.
-He is presently working on another theatrical, multi-media song-cycle based on Puccini and his numerous love interests.
-John also writes music for television and video, and has a movie score commission on tap for 2017.
+He is presently working on a new musical theatre piece with well-known Canadian artist/writer Oliver Girling.

 John’s music has won awards in contemporary classical, solo piano, choral, children's music and jazz genres.

-In addition to music John is active as a playwright, poet and story-writer.
-One of his plays, "The Song" received a number of performances in 2014 and is being featured in the Manila (Philippines) Short and Sweet Festival in Sept.
+In addition to music John is active as a playwright and poet.
+One of his plays, "The Song" received a number of performances in 2014 and was featured in the Manila (Philippines) Short and Sweet Festival in Sept.
 2015, using an indigenous cast and director.
-He has recently co-written a new play with Mano Pratt, a Maori-New Zealander, entitled "The Other Flag", about the misunderstanding around the Treaty of Waitangi.
-It had its premier performance in Oct. of 2015 on the island of Waiheke.
+It has received subsequent performances in Manila in the past few years.